Ardhanari/xr-online-resource/README.md

 -   Adding little brick to the global project such as Extinction Rebellion
 -   Portfolio use

 ### User stories

 -   User engaging in the online discussion, needing specific links as arguments
 -   User searching a resource they remember but cannot find via google
 -   User looking for more information on a specific subject

 ### Hopes for the website are:

--   To serve its purpose, at least in limited capacity
+-   To serve its purpose, at least in a limited capacity

 ## Features

 -   Easy access to all records on the main page (read)
 -   Voting function on each record, allowing user to have an influence over how the records are sorted/displayed by default
 -   Option to sort records by date added or number of votes
 -   Every record have it’s own detail page, that displays additional informations/options
 -   including editing the information about the record (update)...
 -   ...and deleting the record entirely (delete) - at least from accessing it from the front-end, the records are moved to a hidden collection, as a way of protecting perfectly valid records to be lost due to a mistake or malicious action.
 -   Easy way to add new entries - user fills out the form and the link with all it’s information is added to the database instantly (create)

-**Important** Some options are only available for logged in users.
+**Important!** Some options are only available for logged in users.
 To access them use credentials stored in [CREDENTIALS.md](https://github.com/Ardhanari/xr-online-resource-5.10-backup-/blob/master/CREDENTIALS.md)

 ### Existing features

 #### Navigation

 -   Following links are visible: Home, Add new link, Categories and Log in (or Log out if user is already logged in)
 -   Users on mobile devices have these in foldable menu
 -   Desktop users have these on the top of the site in a fixed navigation bar

 ##### Breadcrumbs

 -   Allow easy navigation between pages without using browser's 'back' and 'forward' buttons

 #### Pages:

 ##### Home Page

 -   Displays all records from the repo collection, from newest to oldest, with their title, category, URL and upvotes.
 -   Allows sorting displayed records by the time they were added or number of upvotes
 -   Allows to access their detail pages as well as go straight to the source material

 ##### Login

 -   Allows user to log in, if their profile was created before
 -   As of the time of writing this document, user cannot register themselves.

 ##### Browse categories

 -   Provides overview of all categories available, along with their short descriptions (if available)

 ##### Single category

 -   Displays all records belonging to selected category in the same style as Home Page

 ##### Single Record

 -   Displays detailed information on a single record - that includes everything displayed on the homepage + its description
 -   Allows logged in users to vote on a record
 -   Allows logged in users to edit or delete a record

 ##### Add Record

 -   Contains form allowing user to add new entry to the database
 -   Obligatory fields: Title, URL (validated), Category
 -   Description field is not obligatory

 ##### Edit Record

 -   Displays the same form as ‘Add record’ page but with fields pre-populated with existing information
 -   Keeps existing ‘date_added’ and ‘votes’ values behind the scenes
 -   Disallows saving the record with empty fields

 ##### Confirm Deletion

 -   Offers one last step before deleting the record from the collection

 ### Features left to implement

 ####  SECURITY???
 ![](https://i.imgur.com/xvW4iAR.png?1)
 -   This project is initially released with barely any security at all.
 What is lacking and will be amended as soon as possible is:
 	- secure password storage
 	- registration available to users and confirmed by email, together with protection from spamming db with fake users data
 	- option to reset/change password by user
     - better cookie storage and session management

 #### Search
 -  It's not a proper repository without keyword search.
-This feature was cut from initial release due to various instances of force majeure during development of this project.
+This feature was cut from initial release due to several instances of force majeure during development of this project.

 #### Voting
 -  This needs to be improved to allow voting only oncer per record per user.

+#### Better error handling
+-  While no errors were left unfixed during development process, some of the soft spots are not error-proof (especially adding/editing/deleting records).
+Handling errors around these needs to be added in case of unspecified instance of 'somethng went wrong'.

 ## Information Architecture